MonacoProtocol/sdk/readme/the-protocol.md

 ## Markets

 - Outcomes
-  - Betting markets can be created on anything: from the outcome of a sporting event, the weather in Nantucket on a specific day, to the winner of the next election.
+  - Markets can be created on anything: from the outcome of a sporting event, the weather in Nantucket on a specific day, to the winner of the next election.
   - Outcomes on the protocol are represented by an index, in a market with outcomes of `TEAM_A, DRAW, TEAM_B` a draw result will be a winning index of `1`.
 - Price Ladder
   - These markets can have their own price ladder.
 A sporting event may wish to offer prices ranging from `1.001` to `1000` whilst another market may just offer prices from `1.2` to `5` - these are set by the market operator at time of creation.